Sum rule for a Schiff-like dipole moment: Numerical application

+The $EWS$ was calculated with the RPA energies and matrix elements for the transition operator. $S({\cal N})$ was alternatively calculated with the expressions (9) and (13), respectively.
+The two sets of results corresponding to the mentioned options for $S({\cal N})$, are plotted in Figs. 1 and 2, respectively.

-The RPA calculation of $S({\cal N})$ does not yield an explicit ${\cal N}$ dependence.
-However, this dependence is involved in the many body formalism by means of the Fermi energy, the oscillator length, the matrix elements in the projected single particle basis, the space of the single particle states used in the RPA calculation.
+The RPA calculation of $S({\cal N})$ does not yield an explicit ${\cal N}$ dependence although such a dependence is involved in the many body formalism by means of the Fermi energy, the oscillator length, the matrix elements in the projected single particle basis and the space of the single particle states used in the RPA calculation.
 Note that Fig. 1 shows a good agreement for medium clusters.
 The deviation is significant for large as well as for small clusters although both curves exhibit similar pattern concerning the oscillating behavior.
 The discrepancies may indicate that higher order boson expansion terms are necessary in order to improve the agreement.
-However, these terms would bring a certain inconsistency to the formalism since the energy weighted sum is evaluated within the RPA approach and therefore is a quadratic expression of the dipole phonon amplitudes, while higher order terms of $S({\cal N})$ would be higher order polynomials of the mentioned amplitudes.
-Moreover, in order that Eq.(12) plays the role of a sum rule it is necessary that $S({\cal N})$ exhibits a model independent expression.
-On the other hand adding higher order terms to $S({\cal N})$ increases the specific feature of the chosen RPA approach.
-In contradistinction to these aspects, the second procedure described above, yields indeed, a model independent expression for $S({\cal N})$.
-The results for this situation are shown in Fig. 2.
+However, these terms would bring a certain inconsistency to the formalism since $EWS$ is evaluated within the RPA approach.
+Moreover, in order that Eq.(9) plays the role of a sum rule it is necessary that $S({\cal N})$ exhibits a model independent expression.

+In this context it is worth mentioning that the second procedure described above, yields indeed, a model independent expression for $S({\cal N})$.
+The results for this situation are shown in Fig. 2 where a very good agreement between $S({\cal N})$ and $EWS$ is shown.

-Fig. 2 indicates a very good agreement between $S({\cal N})$ and the energy weighted sum.
-Actually this is the main result of our investigation.
-The sum rule for the modified dipole operator is equal to $S({\cal N})$ given by Eq.(15) with the diffusion parameter $a$ from (16).
-One notices that $S({\cal N})$ is a six order polynomial in ${\cal N}^{1/3}$.
-The second remark refers to the fact that the new sum rule is different from the TRK sum rule, which is linear in ${\cal N}$.
+{\it Actually this is the main result of our investigation.
+The sum rule for the modified dipole operator involves $S({\cal N})$ given by Eq.(2.13) with the parameter $a$ from (2.14).} By contrast to the TRK sum rule, the new one is not linear in ${\cal N}$.